ericwindmill/flutter_by_example/cms_server/public/content/flutter_examples/state/provider/intro.md

 <!-- more about moving widgets, and image about how messy it is-->

 And what about testing?
-Your logic is sprikeled throughout your app, and tied to your widgets.
+Your logic is sprinkled throughout your app, and tied to your widgets.
 This makes writing tests a pain, verbose, and hard to refactor.

 But there's a better way.
 (To be fair, this can be done with just plain ol InheritedWidgets as well, but provider has a nicer API and less boiler plate.)